-Many college students are learning to manage a budget for the first time, and encounter some common pitfalls as they learn how to maximize resources and spend wisely.
+Many college students are learning to manage a budget for the first time and will encounter some common pitfalls as they learn how to maximize resources and spend wisely.
 Read on to learn some tips and tricks we’ve gathered over the years for avoiding these money wasters and maximizing your student budget funds.

 6. Make sensible housing choices.
 Look for housing options near campus (to minimize your commute), but far enough away to avoid convenience markups.
-If possible, try to room with at least one other student, so you can share expenses.
+If possible, try to room with at least one other student so you can share expenses.
 Shoot for adequate, not exceptional housing.
-And, be kind to your apartment so you get your deposit back when you leave.
-After all, you’ll only be there to study, eat and sleep (for the most part), and every dollar counts when you’re paying thousands a semester in tuition.
+And be kind to your apartment so you get your deposit back when you leave.
+After all, you’ll only be there to study, eat, and sleep (for the most part), and every dollar counts when you’re paying thousands a semester in tuition.
 Consider living with your parents during school if it’s an option.
 Free rent is the very best kind.

 7. Understand your financial aid.
 If you have to take out student loans to pay for school, make sure that you understand the terms up front.
-Try to choose loans with deferred payments, which allow you to put off making payments until after graduation (or going more than a semester without registering for classes.)
+Try to choose loans with deferred payments, which allow you to put off making payments until after graduation (or going more than a semester without registering for classes).
 Stay on top of your payments, and plan on making more than the minimum payment each month.
 If you’re confused about how your aid works, be sure to talk with a financial aid counselor to make a plan ahead of time.

 8. Shop off-campus.
 As noted earlier, convenience comes at a price.
-Try to plan ahead when it comes to supplies, groceries, clothing, etc. Everything costs more on-campus.
-Stock up on necessary school supplies at the local office supply store or back to school sales at the superstore.
+Try to plan ahead when it comes to supplies, groceries, clothing, etc. Everything costs more on campus.
+Stock up on necessary school supplies at the local office supply store or back-to-school sales at the superstore.
 A little planning goes a LONG way in saving you money, we promise.

 9. Don’t dawdle.
-While college may be a great time to metaphorically “find yourself”, meandering through school while you try to figure out your life plan will cost you dearly in tuition.
-Focus in hard and early on your goals, and don’t take unnecessary detours.
+While college may be a great time to metaphorically “find yourself,” meandering through school while you try to figure out your life plan will cost you dearly in tuition.
+Focus hard and early on your goals, and don’t take unnecessary detours.
 Talk with an advisor before registering for classes to ensure you have a plan, and stick with it to avoid dropped class fees and paying for unnecessary courses.
 Aim to finish school as quickly as possible.

 In closing, you may have noticed a theme—planning ahead.
 College is a time of intense change, expense, and, at times, pressure.
 To some extent, that's just part of the experience.
 But planning is your key to success.
 Make the time to create a plan BEFORE the need arises, and you'll find that managing your finances while in school is actually much more manageable than you'd think.